-Can I claim if I was cycling without lights?
+Can I claim for personal injury if I was cycling without lights?

 At this time of year, the mornings and evenings are darker and the weather just that little bit more treacherous.
 Whether it’s a New Year’s resolution to exercise more and you’re cycling to and from work, or you’re an experienced cyclist, with reduced light comes reduced visibility and the potential to make cycling more dangerous.